 While many of the activities stay the same throughout the course of a campers’ years at Laney, the program grows with the camper, challenging older boys to take on new roles and responsibilities as they mature.

-These boys may come for our One Week Junior Camp Sessions or Two Week Full Sessions.
+These boys may come for our One Week Junior Camp Sessions or Two Week Regular Sessions.

 The Junior Camp Sessions are very similar to the Two Week Sessions, however, boys do not attend dances and have their own special night activities, including a Tribe Competition and Campfire.

-Boys in these grades attend our Two Week Full Sessions.
+Boys in these grades attend our Two Week Regular Sessions.

-These boys attend our Two Week Full Sessions and are automatically enrolled in our CIT Program (Counselor In Training).
+These boys attend our Two Week Regular Sessions and are automatically enrolled in our CIT Program (Counselor In Training).

 The Counselor In Training Program is designed for our older boys to take on more responsibility in order to begin to understand the role of our counselors.
-Each day the boys have the opportunity to help facilitate one activity period by assisting younger campers.
+Each day the boys have the opportunity to help facilitate one activity period by assisting the regular staff with the younger campers.

 The WCIT Program allows the boys to take on even more responsibility, helping serve meals, cleaning the kitchen, and serving at breaks.
 They rotate between helping with the ropes course, adventure sports activities, and helping with younger campers.
 This gives them the opportunity to begin learning the core role of our staff, which is taking care of the campers, while under supervision from our counselors.